Arts & Cultural Management Masters: Course Content

 In this module, you will learn about the various forms of sustainable cultural management at an economic, social and ecological level, and develop techniques for implementing these models within cultural organisations and projects.

-Lecturer: Dr. Annett Baumast
+Lecturer: Prof. Dr. Annett Baumast

 Annually (Feb - Mar), exact dates on request